pathusutariya/shopify-snippets/sticky-content-with-custom-element/readme.md

         </sticky-scroll-direction>
     </div>
     ```
-- To stick the content, you need to add the `position: sticky;` to the sticky content element.
 - By position sticky, the content will stick to the top of the page with the help of JS.
 - By adding the `display: block;`, the content will stick to the bottom of the page.